cesarvr/cicd/README.md

 ### Using This With The Spring Boot Project

-Here a quick example of a minimal pipeline to build and deploy the [Spring Boot](https://github.com/cesarvr/java-microservice) project, with added support for [Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) and [Persistence Volume Claim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) (we are going to use this to cache Maven packages):
+Here a quick example of a minimal pipeline to build and deploy the [Spring Boot](https://github.com/cesarvr/java-microservice) project, with a [Persistence Volume Claim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) to cache our dependencies:

 ```groovy